PedroCristo/portfolio_project_4/README.md

 ![Login Page](./assets/readme/features/tasty_blog_login_page.jpg)

-* On the Login Page, users can log in to the website by inputting the username and password and have access to website services for a user registered..
+* On the Login Page, users can log in to the website by inputting the username and password and have access to website services for a user registered.

 ### Logout Page